cruatta/cruatta/README.md

 ### Hi, I'm Cameron :wave:

-🎩 Security and Software Engineer based in Los Angeles, CA
+🎩 Software and Security Engineer based in Southern California

 ⚒️ I develop personal projects on this Github account